Kemburi Ramamohan Rao

-Kemburi Ramamohan Rao M.A. is an Indian parliament member.
+Kemburi Ramamohan Rao (12 October 1949 – 8 August 2024) was an Indian politician.

+Life and career

 Rao was elected to the 9th Lok Sabha from Bobbili constituency in 1989 as a member of Telugu Desam Party.

 Rao was born at Purli of Srikakulam district, Andhra Pradesh on 12 October 1949.
-He has studied at Andhra University, Visakhapatnam.
+He studied at Andhra University, Visakhapatnam.

-Rao has married Rushi in 1974 and had two daughters.
+Rao married Rushi in 1974 and had two daughters.

 Rao was also member of Andhra Pradesh Legislative Assembly.
 He was elected from Cheepurupalli constituency in 1985 and held the office till 1989.

-He dedicated his life to helping of poor.
+Rao died in Visakhapatnam, Andhra Pradesh on 8 August 2024, at the age of 74.